devstardude/Docthereum-Did/README.md

   hospital negligent for breaking confidentiality of his medical records => **We maintain the records linked to patients Ethereum's public address, hence providing anonymity to the patient.
   And the identity of patient remains confidential.**

+  **Also there is an option for Decentralized Identifier or DID for the wallet address of the user**

 ## 3. Research 👩‍🔬
 Research includes increased efforts to use stored medical records as a source of data for health services, epidemiologic, and clinical studies.
 Given that it can be cumbersome, if not impossible, to find and seek consent from patients whose current or past records might be used.